Manassss/PaceX/README.md

-# 🎓 UniConnect - University Social Platform
+# 🎓 PaceX - University Social Platform

-UniConnect is a MERN stack-based social platform designed exclusively for university students and faculty.
+PaceX is a MERN stack-based social platform designed exclusively for university students and faculty.
 It provides a digital space where users can connect, collaborate, and engage in academic and extracurricular activities.

 ---